Fillet (clothing)

+Julius Caesar refused to wear a diadema when Mark Antony offered it to him, and the Roman emperors who came after generally followed this practice until Constantine I, the first to Christianize the Roman Empire, who adopted the Greek emblem of royalty.
+Thereafter the diadem was worn by the Roman emperors as a symbol of sovereignty.

+Earlier, it was used as a head-dress by Roman women.
-Later, in medieval times, a fillet was a type of headband worn by unmarried women, in certain monk hoods, usually with a wimple or barbette.

-This is indicated in the sign language of said monks (who took oaths of silence), wherein a sweeping motion across the brow, in the shape of a fillet, indicated an unmarried woman.
+Later, in medieval times, a fillet was a type of headband worn by unmarried women, usually with a wimple or barbette.
+This is indicated in the sign language of some monks (who took oaths of silence), wherein a sweeping motion across the brow, in the shape of a fillet, indicated an unmarried woman.